go-chassis/go-chassis/docs/user-guides/cb-and-fallback.md

 **cse.isolation.maxConcurrentRequests**
 > *(optional, int)* max concurrency, default is 1000

-**cse.circuitBreaker.scope**
-> *(optional, string)* service or api, default is api, go chassis create a dedicated circuit for every api, invocation will be isolated based on api if set to service, all of API for each service share one circuit, it will isolate the service.

 **cse.circuitBreaker.enabled**
 > *(optional, bool)* enable circuit breaker or not, default is false